awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-vocab-text.md

 Make sure that the values that you enter for each column:
 + Have fewer than 256 characters, including hyphens
-+ Use only characters from the allowed character set, see [Character sets for Amazon Transcribe Medical](charsets-med.md)\.
++ Use only characters from the allowed character set, see [Character set for Amazon Transcribe Medical](charsets-med.md)\.

 ## Entering values for the columns of the table<a name="entering-vocabulary-values-med"></a>